David Hockney: Theatre works

-Hockney's first stage designs were for Ubu Roi at London's Royal Court Theatre in 1966, Stravinsky's The Rake's Progress at the Glyndebourne Festival Opera in England in 1975, and The Magic Flute for Glyndebourne in 1978.
+Hockney's initial stage designs were for Ubu Roi at London's Royal Court Theatre in 1966, Igor Stravinsky's The Rake's Progress at the Glyndebourne Festival Opera in 1975, and The Magic Flute for Glyndebourne in 1978.
 In 1980, he agreed to design sets and costumes for a 20th-century French triple bill at the Metropolitan Opera House with the title Parade.
-The works were Parade, a ballet with music by Erik Satie; Les mamelles de Tirésias, an opera with libretto by Guillaume Apollinaire and music by Francis Poulenc, and L'enfant et les sortilèges, an opera with libretto by Colette and music by Maurice Ravel.
+The works were Parade, a ballet with music by Erik Satie; Les Mamelles de Tirésias, an opera with libretto by Guillaume Apollinaire and music by Francis Poulenc, and L'enfant et les sortilèges, an opera with libretto by Colette and music by Maurice Ravel.
 The reimagined set of L'enfant et les sortilèges from the 1983 exhibition Hockney Paints the Stage is a permanent installation at the Spalding House branch of the Honolulu Museum of Art.
-He designed sets for another triple bill of Stravinsky's Le sacre du printemps, Le rossignol, and Oedipus Rex for the Metropolitan Opera in 1981 as well as Richard Wagner's Tristan und Isolde for the Los Angeles Music Center Opera in 1987, Puccini's Turandot in 1991 at the Chicago Lyric Opera, and Richard Strauss's Die Frau ohne Schatten in 1992 at the Royal Opera House in London.
+He designed sets for another triple bill of Stravinsky's Le sacre du printemps, Le rossignol, and Oedipus Rex for the Metropolitan Opera in 1981 as well as Richard Wagner's Tristan und Isolde for the Los Angeles Music Center Opera in 1987, Giacomo Puccini's Turandot in 1991 at the Lyric Opera of Chicago, and Richard Strauss's Die Frau ohne Schatten in 1992 at the Royal Opera House in London.
 In 1994, he designed costumes and scenery for twelve opera arias for the TV broadcast of Plácido Domingo's Operalia in Mexico City.
 Technical advances allowed him to become increasingly complex in model-making.
 At his studio he had a proscenium opening 6 ft by 4 ft in which he built sets in 1:8 scale.
-He also used a computerised setup that let him punch in and program lighting cues at will and synchronise them to a soundtrack of the music.
+He also used a computerised setup that let him punch in and programme lighting cues at will and synchronise them with the music soundtrack.

-In 2017, Hockney was awarded the San Francisco Opera Medal on the occasion of the revival and restoration of his production for Turandot.
+In 2017 Hockney was awarded the San Francisco Opera Medal on the occasion of the revival and restoration of his production for Turandot.
 The majority of his theatre works and stage design studies are found in the collection of The David Hockney Foundation.